Skip to main content

 A plain-English guide to what happens when you use an Octopus referral link, when the credit appears and the checks worth doing before you switch.

-Full disclosure: I am an Octopus Energy customer.
-If you use my referral link, you get £50 credit and I get £50 credit too.
-The guidance below is the same whether you use my link, a friend's link or another valid Octopus referral link.
+Disclosure: this is an independent site.
+If you use our referral link, you may get £50 credit once your switch is complete and this site may receive an affiliate commission.
+The guidance below is the same whether you use our referral link or another valid referral link.

 Quick answers before you use a referral link